thatdudelarry/twentysixteen-child/README.md

 I'm going to continually build on this.
 Like, forever.

+### Initial Requests

+*1. Create a properly structured child theme based on the Twenty Sixteen theme from Automattic.*
+> Started with style.css and functions.php
 ___

 *2. Include Font Awesome 4 by including this external stylesheet: https://stackpath.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css*
-> Including the sheet wouldn't actually include the Font Awesome library (only the CSS directives) so I used the script that the Font Awesome website provided.
+> Including the sheet didn't actually include the Font Awesome library (only the CSS directives) so I used the script that the Font Awesome website provided.
 ___

 *3. Using WordPress hooks, actions, and/or filters, add the “fa-icon” Font Awesome icon before the author is displayed and add the “fa-calendar” Font Awesome icon before the publication date is displayed.*